Text by CLOT Magazine

-The Finnish Cultural and Academic Institutes’ Together Alone project are launching today DEMO contagion, a commissioned online moving image festival, whose aim is to address the topic of Contagion through a series of works by moving image artists and researchers.
-Under the direction of Taking the current Covid-19 crisis as a starting point, the notion of Contagion will be explored as an aesthetic and political paradigm with a series of screenings, newly commissioned special projects, and a reader will be presented on DEMO’s online platform.
+The Finnish Cultural and Academic Institutes’ Together Alone project is launching today DEMO contagion, a commissioned online moving image festival, aiming to address the topic of Contagion through a series of works by moving image artists and researchers.
+Taking the current Covid-19 crisis as a starting point, the notion of Contagion will be explored as an aesthetic and political paradigm with a series of screenings, newly commissioned special projects, and a reader will be presented on DEMO’s online platform.

 Artistic director Felice Moramarco and curator Caterina Avataneo prose that the fundamental distinctions on which our political order is based – national borders, socio-cultural differences, and even the separation between humans and other animal species – have thus appeared to be totally fictitious.
-A system so far considered unchallengeable has been irrevocably revealed in all its vulnerability.
-Besides being the way in which viruses proliferate, contagion manifests itself as the true dimension of human coexistence; a dimension which crosses boundaries and unfolds through propagation, rather than a linear progression.
+A system so far considered unchallengeable has been irrevocably revealed in all its vulnerabilities.
+Besides being the way in which viruses proliferate, contagion manifests itself as the true dimension of human coexistence, a dimension which crosses boundaries and unfolds through propagation rather than a linear progression.

-The idea of connectedness comes into play through a reality configured as a network of interdependent agents, that inevitably undermines human pretensions to occupy a privileged position in the cosmos.
-If we want to redefine our relations with what surrounds us, acknowledging our intrinsic vulnerability and absolute dependence from a plurality of human and non-human agents, has to become the principle of our political action.
+The idea of connectedness comes into play through a reality configured as a network of interdependent agents that inevitably undermines human pretensions to occupy a privileged position in the cosmos.
+Suppose we want to redefine our relations with what surrounds us.
+In that case, acknowledging our intrinsic vulnerability and absolute dependence on a plurality of human and non-human agents has to become the principle of our political action.

-The online platform, designed by Pekka Airaxin, will take the form of a virtual space where the various works presented will be arranged in a constellation order, to facilitate the dialogue among them.
-The platform will function as a narrative environment, organised around three main sections: films, special projects and reader.
+The online platform, designed by Pekka Airaxin, will be a virtual space where the various works presented will be arranged in a constellation order to facilitate the dialogue among them.
+The platform will function as a narrative environment, organised around three main sections: films, special projects and readers.
 Each work will be presented individually and will be available for a limited period of time.

-Remarkable form the special projects as well, there’s AUDINT & Anna Engelhardt’s Protocols of Immanent Conflicts.
+Aside from the special projects, there’s AUDINT & Anna Engelhardt’s Protocols of Immanent Conflicts.
 A newly commissioned collaborative multimedia project, it brings together speculations on systems of holographic warfare and research on logistics as a colonial strategy that lies between a dichotomy of military and civilian.
-It will feature Steve Goodman’s Touching Nothing, Defasten’s Ghostcode, as well as Anna Engelhardt’s Adversarial Infrastructure and Colonial Sediments.
+It will feature Steve Goodman’s Touching Nothing, Defasten’s Ghostcode, and Anna Engelhardt’s Adversarial Infrastructure and Colonial Sediments.